kbst/catalog/README.md

     * Set-up cloud prerequisites and bootstrap Kubestack's environment and clusters on your cloud provider for the first time.
 4. Set-up Automation
     * Integrate CI/CD to automate changes following Kubestack's GitOps workflow.

-See the [`tests`](./tests) directory for an example of how to extend this towards multi-cluster and/or multi-cloud.

 ## Getting Help